kamilazdybal/kamilazdybal.github.io/_posts/2025-07-30-policy-gradient-method.md

 The latter is a much more powerful approach for practical engineering applications because control variables of real-world systems are often continuous—think of velocity, acceleration, torque, direction, temperature, etc.
-A single action can then immediately scale to the necessary magnitude, instead requiring several incremental actions to reach the same magnitude.
+A single action can then immediately scale to the necessary magnitude, instead of requiring several incremental actions to reach the same magnitude.

 This concept is visualized in the figure below on the example of spatial navigation toward a target—many less steps are required to reach the target if the agent is allowed